GridSpace/grid-apps/notes.md

 * `B` ranges don't work with anchors
 * `B` multiple parts with one angled against origin "floats" in preview
 * `B` re-add progress calls for all work units

+* `F` slightly angle supports to lean into the Z of the part
-* `F` arrange should just align down Z. no side to side.
+* `F` arrange should just align down Z, not side to side.

 # CAM